Gene editing construct

 Biomphalaria glabrata embryonic (Bge) cell line culture

-To monitor the transfection of Bge cell by pCas9-BgAIFx4, we investigated the expression of Cas9 in Bge cells by reverse transcription PCR (RT-PCR).
-Both total RNA and genomic DNA were extracted sequentially from cell pellets, as described (53, 54).
+To monitor the transfection of Bge cell by pCas9-BgAIFx4, we investigated the expression of Cas9 in Bge cells by reverse transcriptase PCR (RT-PCR).
+Both total RNA and genomic DNA were extracted sequentially from cell pellets, as previously described [54, 55].
 In brief, each sample of total RNA sample was extracted using the RNAzol® RT reagent (Molecular Research Center, Inc., Cincinnati, OH) according to the manufacturer’s protocol.
-Subsequently, the DNA/protein pellet retained after recovery of RNA was resuspend in DNAzol® solution (Molecular Research Center, Inc), from which total DNA was recovered.
-The RNAs and DNAs were dissolved in nuclease-free water and their concentration and purity established by spectrophotometry (Nanodrop 1000, Thermo Fisher Scientific).
+Subsequently, the DNA/protein pellet retained after recovery of RNA was resuspend in DNAzol® solution (Molecular Research Center, Inc), and total DNA recovered.
+The samples of RNA and DNA were dissolved in nuclease-free water and concentration and purity established by spectrophotometry (Nanodrop 1000, Thermo Fisher Scientific).

 To investigate transcription from the pCas-BgAIFx4 vector following transfection of Bge cells, levels of transcribed Cas9 were investigated by semi-quantitative RT-PCR.
-The Cas9-specific primers were Cas9-F, 5’- agcatcggccttgatatcgg-3’ and Cas9-R, 5’- agaagctgtcgtccaccttg-3’ (Fig. 1b).
-Total RNA from the non-transfected, mock (Opti-MEM electroporated-), and pCas-BgAIFx4 DNA electroporated-Bge cells were treated with DNase I (Ambion, Thermo Fisher Scientific) to digest any residual vector pCas-BgAIFx4 DNA and contaminating genomic DNAs.
-The RNAs were reverse transcribed to cDNA using ProtoScript II reverse transcriptase with oligo dT and random primers (First Strand cDNA Synthesis kit New England Biolabs, Ipswich, MA).
-RT-PCRs specific for the Cas9 or actin gene of B. glabrata, BgActin (GenBank accession number U53348.1) were undertaken, with BgActin serving as the positive control for RNA integrity.
-The primer pairs used for the BgActin coding sequences were termed actin-F, 5’-aagcgacgttttcttggtgc-3’ and actin-R, 5’- acccataccaaccatcacacc-3’.
+Total RNA from the non-transfected cell, mock (Opti-MEM electroporated-) and pCas-BgAIFx4 DNA electroporated-Bge cells were treated with DNase I (Ambion, Thermo Fisher Scientific) to digest any residual vector pCas-BgAIFx4 DNA and contaminating genomic DNAs.
+The RNAs were reverse transcribed to cDNA using the First Strand cDNA Synthesis kit (New England Biolabs, Ipswich, MA).
+RT-PCRs specific for the actin gene of B. glabrata, BgActin was also included as positive control.
+The primer pairs used for the BgActin and the Cas9 coding sequences were: BgActin, actin-F: 5’- GTCTCCCACACTGTACCTATC-3’, actin-R: 5’- CGGTCTGCATCTCGTTTT-3’; Cas9, Cas9-F: 5’- GAGTGAACTTCCCGCCGAAT-3’ and Cas9-R: 5’-GGTCTTGACGAGACGATGCT-3’ (Fig. 1b).
 Amplicons and molecular size standards were separated by electrophoresis through Tris-acetate-EDTA-buffered agarose 1% stained with ethidium bromide (Fig. 1c).

 Analysis of programmed mutation of the allograft inflammatory factor gene of B. glabrata

-Genomic DNA samples from the mock-transfected and pCas-BgAIFx4-transfected cells were amplified by PCR using AIF-F (5’-gcagatttgcaattcaacactta-3’) and AIF-R (5’-tgccagctagcttactgcat-3’) primers that flank the CRISPR/Cas9 programmed double-stranded break (DSB) site (Fig. 1a).
-Amplicons of 568 nt in length (from residues 489 to 1,056 of the BgAIF_BGLB0055061 gene) were obtained using the AIF-F and -R primer pair.
-Amplicons were isolated from the agarose gel using the PCR cleanup and gel extraction kit (ClonTech, Takara USA, Mountain View, CA) and the nucleotide sequence of amplicons determined by Sanger direct sequencing (GENEWIZ, South Plainfield, NJ).
-Chromatograms of the sequence reads from the control and experimental groups in each replicate experiment were subjected to online analysis using the TIDE algorithm, https://tide.deskgen.com/ (55, 56) and also using the Inference of CRISPR v2 Edits analysis (ICE) software, https://ice.synthego.com/#/ (Synthego Corporation, Redwood City, CA) (57).
-Estimates of CRISPR efficiency, insertion-deletion (INDEL)-substitution percentages, and the nucleotide sequence of mutant alleles were obtained using both the TIDE and the ICE platforms (55, 56) (Fig. 2a, 2b).
+Genomic DNA samples from the mock-transfected and pCas-BgAIFx4-transfected cells were amplified by PCR using AIF-F and AIF-R primers that flank the CRISPR/Cas9 programmed double-stranded break (DSB) site (Fig. 1a).
+Amplicons were isolated using the PCR cleanup and gel extraction kit (ClonTech, Takara USA, Mountain View, CA) and the nucleotide sequence of amplicons determined by Sanger direct sequencing (GENEWIZ, South Plainfield, NJ).
+Chromatograms of the sequence reads from the control and experimental groups in each replicate experiment were subjected to online analysis using the TIDE algorithm, https://tide.deskgen.com/ [56, 57] and also using the Inference of CRISPR v2 Edits analysis (ICE) software, https://ice.synthego.com/#/ (Synthego Corporation, Redwood City, CA) .
+Estimates of CRISPR efficiency, insertion-deletion (INDEL)-substitution percentages, and the nucleotide sequence of mutant alleles were obtained using both the TIDE and the ICE platforms (Fig. 2a, 2b).

 Quantitative real time PCR analysis of transcription of BgAIF

-To evaluate the differential levels of the BgAIF transcript among the control and experimental groups, total RNAs were extracted and treated with DNase I, as above.
+To evaluate the differential levels of the BgAIF transcript among the groups, total RNA was extracted and treated with DNase I, as above.
 DNase I treated-RNA (200 ng) was reverse transcribed to cDNA, followed by quantitative RT-PCR, using the ViiA7 Real Time PCR System (Applied Biosystems, Scientific), and the SSoAdvanced Universal SYBR Green Supermix reagents (Bio-Rad), according to the manufacturer’s recommendations.
-The following nucleotide primers used BgAIF gene-specific primers amplify 119-257 nt of BgAIF GenBank accession number EX001601.1; BgAIF-rt-F, 5’-cctgcttttaacccgacaga-3’ and BgAIF-rt-R, 5’-tgaatgaaagctcctcgtca-3’.
-Differential BgAIF gene expression were calculated after normalizing with BgActin (primers as above) and comparison with the non-treated (control) cells.
-The ΔΔCt method was used to calculate the differential gene expression (58), with assistance of the GraphPad Prism 8 software (San Diego, CA) (Fig. 2c).
+The following nucleotide primers were used: BgAIF specific forward primer, 5’-CCTGCTTTTAACCCGACAGA-3’ and reverse primer, 5’-TGAATGAAAGCTCCTCGTCA-3’.
+Differential BgAIF gene expression were calculated after normalizing with BgActin (primers as above) and comparison with the non-treated cells (control group).
+The ΔΔCt method was used to calculate the differential gene expression , with assistance of the GraphPad Prism 8 software (San Diego, CA) (Fig. 2c).

-Miracidia of the NMRI strain of S. mansoni were hatched from eggs recovered from livers of schistosome infected mice (Schistosomiasis Resource Center, Biomedical Research Institute, Rockville, MD) under axenic conditions (28), primary sporocysts were transformed from the miracidia in vitro, as described (26).
-Briefly, miracidia were immobilized by chilling on ice for 25 min, following by pelleting using centrifugation, 500´g at 4°C, 60 sec.
-The miracidia were washed with ice cold Chernin’s balanced salt solution (28 mM NaCl, 0.5mM Na2HPO4, 2mM KCl, 1.8mM MgSO4.7H2O, 0.6mM NaHCO3, 3.6 mM CaCl2.2H2O) with 1 mg/ml glucose, trehalose, and antibiotic, 10 µl/ml of 100×´ penicillin/streptomycin (Thermo Fisher Scientific), termed CBSS+.
-Approximately 5,000 miracidia per well of 24-well plates were cultured in CBSS+ at 26°C for 24 hrs, after which the sporocysts were washed to remove shed ciliated epidermal plates and other debris, followed by transfer to a 1.5 ml microcentrifuge tube (26).
+Miracidia of NMRI strain of S. mansoni were hatched from eggs that were harvested from livers of schistosome infected mice (Schistosomiasis Resource Center, Biomedical Research Institute, Rockville, MD) under axenic conditions , primary sporocysts were transformed from the miracidia in vitro, as described .
+Briefly, miracidia were immobilized by chilling on ice for 25 min, following be pelleting using centrifugation, 500⋅ g at 4 °C, 60 sec.
+The miracidia were washed with ice cold Chernin’s balanced salt solution with 1 mg/ml of glucose and trehalose and antibiotic, 10 µl/ml of 100⋅ penicillin/streptomycin (Thermo Fisher Scientific), termed CBSS+.
+Approximately 5,000 miracidia per well of 24-well plate were cultured in CBSS + at 26 °C for 24 hrs, after which the sporocysts were washed remove shed ciliated epidermal plates and other debris, followed by transfer to a 1.5 ml microcentrifuge tube .

-To investigate the if BgAIF would affect the ability of cell adhesion to S. mansoni sporocyst, we co-cultured the non-transfected Bge cell or non-selected-, transfected-pCas-BgAIFx4 cells (BgAIF depleted- cells named ‘ΔBgAIF-Bge’) with in vitro transformed sporocysts, then the cell adhesion index (CAI) were calculated as described (26, 59).
-With the limitations in this study, we were not be able to select or enrich for BgAIF edited-cells, and hence the ΔBgAIF-Bge cell populations can be considered to be a population of gene mutated mixed with non-modified (wild type) cells.
-CAI is a semi-quantitative method of cell adhesion to primary sporocysts using the four categories of scores ranging from one to four - lower to higher numbers of cells adherent to the parasite’s surface.
-In brief, we mixed single cell suspensions of 500,000 Bge cells with 200 freshly prepared-sporocysts (total volume 200 µl of CBSS+) in sterile, siliconized tubes (Bio Plas, Thomas Scientific, Swedesboro, NJ).
-The Bge cell-sporocyst co-culture was maintained at 26°C for 24 hrs.
-Cellular morphology and adhesion of the cells to the surface of the sporocysts was monitored and recorded using an inverted microscope, at 20× magnification (Zeiss Axio Observer A1, Carl Zeiss LLC, White Plains, NY) after gently transferring the parasite-cell suspension to the tissue culture plate (Greiner Bio-One).
-Scoring of the adherence index was carried out in a blinded fashion to the investigator reading the score; ³50 sporocysts from each experimental group were counted each time, and triplicates of each treatment group were scored.
+To investigate the if BgAIF would affect the ability of cell adhesion to S. mansoni sporocyst, we co-cultured the non-transfected Bge cell or BgAIF depleted- cell (ΔBgAIF-Bge) with in vitro transformed sporocysts, then the cell adhesion index (CAI) were calculated as described .
+CAI is a semi-quantitative method of cell adhesion to primary sporocyst using the four degree of scores ranging from one to four (low to high amount of cell adhere to parasite surface).
+In brief, we mixed single cell suspension of 500,000 Bge cells with 200 freshly prepared-sporocysts (total volume 200 µlof CBSS+) in sterile, siliconized tubes (Bio Plas, Thomas Scientific, Swedesboro, NJ).
+The Bge cell-sporocyst co-culture was maintained at 26 °C for 24 hrs.
+Cellular morphology and adhesion of the cells the surface of the parasite was monitor and recorded using a n inverted microscope (20 × magnification on Zeiss Axio Observer A1) (Carl Zeiss LLC, White Plains, NY) after gently transferring the parasite-cell suspension to the tissue culture plate (Greiner Bio-One).
+Scoring of the cell index was carried out in a blinded fashion to the investigator reading the score, > 50 sporocysts from each experimental group were counted each time, and triplicates of each treatment group were scored.
 Seven independent biological replicates of this CAI-based sporocyst-Bge cell binding assay were carried out.
-In total, ³400 sporocysts were examined from each treatment and control group.
-Averages for the CAI values were calculated from the cell adhesion scores ranging from 1 to 4 (examples presented in Fig. 3a) according to the formula, CAI = total binding value per number of sporocysts (26).
+In total, > 400 sporocysts were examined from each treatment and control group.
+Averages for the CAI values were calculated from the cell adhesion scores ranging from 1 to 4 (examples presented in Fig. 3a) according to the formula, CAI = total binding value per number of sporocysts .